 1. pydf command

-pydf is a python script which is used to figure out the the amount of disk space available.
+pydf is a python script that is used to figure out the amount of disk space available.
 It is generally used to display the amount of used and available disk space on your Linux.
 The output of the pydf command is completely customizable.
-It is similar like a df command.
+It is similar to a df command.

 You need to install pydf command in your Linux operating system as it is not available by default.

-Run the following command to install pydf command in Ubuntu/Debian:
+Run the following command to install pydf command in Ubuntu 20.04 LTS/Debian:

 yum install -y python-pip pip install --upgrade pip pip install pydf